-Omaha woman honored as unsung hero
+Omaha woman honored as Unsung Hero

 “We live out here and we need to take care of our area, we shouldn’t have to go around asking other people to come in and to take care of the area.
 We should be able to maintain our own area,” said Willis.

-The two other women honored by Bacon as unsung heroes are Teela Mickles and Betty Mcdonald.
+The two other women honored by Bacon as unsung heroes are Teela Mickles and Betty McDonald.

-Teela Mickles is the founder of Compassion in Action, a non-profit that helps families affected by incarceration and Betty McDonald is the co-founder of Native Omaha Days.
+Teela Mickles is the founder of Compassion in Action, a nonprofit that helps families affected by incarceration; and Betty McDonald is the co-founder of Native Omaha Days.

 Copyright 2021 WOWT.
 All rights reserved.